skilldeliver/discord-signup/README.md

 1. Don't forget to __turn off debug mode__ with `APP_DEBUG=false` in `.env` file
 1. Don't forget to set __database__, and __Discord Developer data__ in `.env` file
 1. Generate public and admin panel assets with `npm run prod`
-1. Run and seed all migrations - `php artisan migrate:fresh --seed`
+1. Run all migrations - `php artisan migrate:fresh`
-	1. Or only run them with `php artisan migrate`
-	1. Or only seed them with `php artisan db:seed` if you already migrated them (won't work if they are not migrated)